AxonIQ/reference-guide/part3/command-dispatching.md

 -   A `void` return type will cause the method to return immediately, unless there are other indications on the method that one would want to wait, such as a timeout or declared exceptions.

--   A Future return type will cause the method to return immediately.
-You can access the result of the Command Handler using the Future instance returned from the method.
+-   Return types of `Future`, `CompletionStage` and `CompletableFuture` will cause the method to return immediately.
+You can access the result of the Command Handler using the `CompletableFuture` instance returned from the method.
 Exceptions and timeouts declared on the method are ignored.

 -   Any other return type will cause the method to block until a result is available.
 The result is cast to the return type (causing a ClassCastException if the types don't match).